 Join the CGS Peer Mentors and members of the CGS Student Government in the Hillman Library for a “Library Skills Workshop,” delivered by members of the Hillman Library Staff.
 You will learn how you can make the library work for you!
 An alternative session will be held on Tuesday, March 4 from 5-6 p.m.

 In honor of the spring 2014 graduating class, CGS will hold a Graduation Recognition Event for our graduates and their guests.
 Invitation letters and RSVP sheets have been mailed to spring graduates.
 RSVPs are due by March 20.
 Click here for more information about the event.

 Learn to predict exam questions, develop an understanding of different test formats, and complete practice questions.
-A session will be held each day, Monday, December 2 through Thursday, December 5, from 4-5:30 p.m.
+One session is offered each day.
+To attend one or more of these free workshops, e-mail firstname.lastname@example.org.

 Feeling the stress of exams?
 Writing those papers leaving you anxious and tense?
 Well, join the College of General Studies Student Government and Peer Mentors for their Chillax stress reducing workshop.
 Free massages will be available for CGS students from 3 to 7 p.m., and a peer educator from Pitt’s Stress Free Zone will be available from 4 to 5 p.m. to teach you some stress reduction practices.
 Free snacks and stress balls will also be available to all who drop by, so please join us to de-stress with CGS!

 Math 101 is a workshop for anyone who needs to take a math course at Pitt, but is hesitant to enroll for any reason.
 Leave your calculators at home, but come and hear the discussion debunking common math myths.
 In addition, you will have the opportunity to meet the College of General Studies Math Tutor.